APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 (Inquire with UCPD, the result of this)

+### OCR

+How might an independent agency tracking accountability factor in thus far?
+Brian Gnandt, Regional Program Manager at the Office of Civil Rights illuminates the concept of constructive notice,

+“A recipient is charged with constructive notice of a hostile environment if, upon reasonably diligent inquiry in the exercise of reasonable care, it should have known of the discrimination.”

+“In other words, if the recipient could have found out about the harassment had it made a proper inquiry, and if the recipient should have made such an inquiry, knowledge of the harassment will be imputed to the recipient.”

+“Once a recipient has actual or constructive notice of a hostile environment, the recipient has a legal duty to take reasonable steps to eliminate it.
+OCR evaluates the appropriateness of the responsive action by assessing whether it was reasonable, timely, and effective.”

+The above statement by the UCLA spokesperson acknowledges "notice," they are aware the incident took place.
+The university's efforts to track down the perpetrators and their official statements are effectively their measures, or "reasonable steps" taken to eliminate a hostile environment.

+It becomes questionable whether these steps were the "appropriate responsive action" taken in order to mitigate any future harassment that might occur.
+For example,
-The individuals involved in the incident should have been

-Arrested for intimidation, property damage, attempted assault characterized by bias.
+Individuals involved in the incident should have been arrested for intimidation, property damage, attempted assault characterized by bias.
 Cited for harassment and disruption of university operations.
 Given a no-contact order.

-But instead the perpetrators were permitted to leave the premises by student affairs personnel without so much as a warning.
+But instead the perpetrators were permitted to leave the premises by student affairs personnel without a warning.

 Block also did not find it necessary to get directly involved but found it acceptable to leave the task to others within the administration.

+In both the statement made by Block and the university spokesperson, vague words promoting "harmony" within the UCLA community were chosen in response.

 ### Hillel

+What might have been a better deterrent from the highest authority at UCLA for an objectively dangerous act against its students?

-On Oct 12, Hillel at UCLA posted on their Instagram account,
+On Oct 12, Hillel at UCLA, the largest Jewish campus organization at UCLA, posted a statement on their Instagram account.

 "There are reports of some incidents in the last few days where students of different backgrounds and views have been harassed or intimidated.
 This is not acceptable and Hillel believes there is NO justification for any type of aggression towards any students.